Showing itself to be faster and cheaper than bitcoin, Litecoin has enjoyed a period of growth. Let’s take a closer look at why.

 You can use Litecoin nearly anywhere you can use bitcoin.
 Since its release it has become the second largest cryptocurrency after bitcoin, and merchants have been quick to adopt it.
 The Litecoin website has an always-growing list of services, merchants and providers that accept Litecoin, ranging from financial consulting services to health and beauty product merchants.

-As with most other cryptocurrencies there are quite a few ways to put some Litecoin in your wallet.
+As with most other cryptocurrencies, there are quite a few ways to put some Litecoin in your wallet, provided you have done your due diligence and are sure you want to acquire LTC:

 - Purchase directly from an exchange.
 The easiest and most straightforward method of acquiring Litecoin is to buy some from an exchange.
 Exchanges mostly accept credit card payments, cheques, and some even money transfers, and will in turn deposit Litecoin into your wallet.
 Exchanges also usually charge a percentage fee for their service, typically in the 0.5-2% range, depending on the service provider and the volume of Litecoin you’re exchanging.

 - Receive payment in Litecoin.
 Whether you’re providing a service or selling goods to a consumer, you can always accept Litecoin as payment just as you would any other currency.
-With its lower fees, commissions and costs, compared to receiving fiat money (ie, government-issued currency), receiving payment in Litecoin results in more money in your pocket.
-Additionally, Litecoin transactions are secure, faster and less susceptible to fraud.
+With its lower fees, commissions and costs compared to receiving fiat money (such as government-issued currency like USD), receiving payment in Litecoin results in more money in your pocket.
+Additionally, Litecoin transactions are known to be secure, faster and less susceptible to fraud.

 - Earn Litecoin through mining.
 Generating Litecoin through the process known as mining is slow and requires specialized equipment to be worth the effort, but it is nonetheless a legitimate method of generating coins.
 You can just put your computer to work, validating and verifying transactions made on the Litecoin network by other users, and in return you are paid in Litecoin.
 The faster you can mine, the more Litecoin you can make.